Dimitris112/Dimitris112/README.md

 ### Hi there 👋
 I am studying in Code Institute to become a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-- :telescope: At the moment I'm on the Second project out of Five using only Front End for now
+- :telescope: At the moment I'm on the Second project out of Five using only Front End and soon I'l become familiar to Back End.

 - :seedling: This.